Dubsado vs HoneyBook: An Honest Comparison for 2026

 Which platform has better automation?

 Dubsado's Flows are more mature and have a longer track record.
-HoneyBook's Automations 2.0 (2025) added conditional branching but removed project-date-based triggers within a single workflow -- a regression that frustrated many users.
+The 3.0 update rebuilt them as a visual node-based system.
+HoneyBook's Automations 2.0 (rolled out to all users June 25, 2025) added conditional branching but removed project-date-based triggers within a single workflow, a regression that frustrated many users.
 Both require their higher-tier plans for any automation.
 On cost: Dubsado Premier at $525/year vs. HoneyBook Essentials at $588/year for annual billing.

 Related comparisons: